Entanglement of particles versus entanglement of fields: independent quantum resources: Introduction

 The purely mathematical structure of entanglement theory is certainly not the most abstract one.
-Nonetheless, there are often debates about what can be considered as proper physical entanglement and what only bears a formal resemblance.
-One example is the notion of classical entanglement, where the non-product form of classical fields is considered as an analog for entanglement \cite{S98}, despite not involving any quantum states at all \cite{KB15}.
-For quantum fields, the choice of the mode basis can alter between mode entanglement and disentanglement, without actually changing the physical states; hence, mode-independent definitions of entanglement have been recently introduced \cite{SPBS19}.
-Furthermore, the problem of how---and if at all---the entanglement of particles and fields is different is frequently met with a certain amount of vagueness (see, e.g., Refs. \cite{FG20,TWC91}), hindering not only theoretical progress, but also limiting to which extent we can exploit entanglement as a resource.
+Nonetheless, there are often debates about what can be considered proper physical entanglement and what bears only a formal resemblance.
+One example is the notion of classical entanglement, where the nonproduct form of classical fields is considered to be an analog for entanglement \cite{S98}, despite not involving any quantum states at all \cite{KB15}.
+For quantum fields, the choice of the mode basis can alter between mode entanglement and disentanglement without actually changing the physical states; hence, mode-independent definitions of entanglement were recently introduced \cite{SPBS19}.
+Furthermore, the problem of how---and if---the entanglement of particles and entanglement of fields are different is frequently met with a certain amount of vagueness (see, e.g., Refs. \cite{FG20,TWC91}), not only hindering theoretical progress but also limiting to what extent we can harness this resource.

-Another debate revolves around the exchange symmetry of matter particles and force-carrying fields that is sometimes considered as one form of entanglement and sometimes as a separate quantum effect \cite{GMW02,BFT14,CCF18}.
-Some works, however, have shown that the symmetrization of indistinguishable particles alone is a useful resource in quantum applications \cite{CMMTF07,KCP14,MYFZTA20}.
+Another debate revolves around the exchange symmetry of matter particles and force-carrying fields that is sometimes considered to be one form of entanglement and sometimes considered a separate quantum effect.
+The nature of entanglement due to indistinguishability has been vastly studied (see, e.g., Refs. \cite{GMW02,BFT14,CCF18,BFFM20} and the references therein).
+Some works, however, have shown that the symmetrization of indistinguishable particles alone is a useful resource in quantum applications \cite{CMMTF07,KCP14,MYFZTA20,LPLKVAKTK18,FZDT18,KPSLFGGO18}.
 Despite the additional sophistication when it comes to telling symmetrization effects and other superposition phenomena apart \cite{SPBW17}, methods have been developed to characterize entanglement for symmetric and antisymmetric algebras \cite{ESBL02,GKM11,OK13,FLE13,RSV15}.